 - Experiencing physical symptoms such as headaches, stomachaches, and palpitations

-Risk factors that may make an individual more susceptible to survivor’s guilt are:
+Risk factors that may make someone more susceptible to survivor’s guilt include:

 - Previous history of childhood trauma